fleek-network/fleek-network-docs/docs/node/testnet-onboarding.md

 ### Can I shut down the node after Testnet completion?

 Once the Testnet finishes, it's not necessary to keep the node active.
-Furthermore, as the Testnet identity and its related stake hold no intrinsic value other than for testing purposes, you can delete them.
-Of course that if you want to learn how to back up or restore keys, you can read about how to [manage the key store](/guides/Node%20Operators/managing-the-keystore) and keep the keys.
+Furthermore, as the Testnet identity (keystore node and consensus pem keys) and its related stake hold no intrinsic value other than for testing purposes, you can delete them.

+However, if you wish to learn about key management, you can refer to the [instruction guide](/guides/Node%20Operators/managing-the-keystore) to learn on how to back up or restore keys, etc.

 <Author
     name="Helder Oliveira"